golangci/golangci-lint-action/README.md

           # Optional: golangci-lint command line arguments.
           # args: --issues-exit-code=0

+          # Optional: show only new issues if it's a pull request.
+The default value is `false`.
+          # only-new-issues: true
 ```

 We recommend running this action in a job separate from other jobs (`go test`, etc)